Attaching a Middle Rib

 of the join.
 See the photo on the left.

-- Wrap 2 pieces of sticky tape - about 4 times
+- Wrap two pieces of sticky tape — about four times

 longer than they are wide — around the edge of the plastic.
 As shown